Ecology, agronomy, biotechnology… Muse’s subject areas rank in the top 100 of the Shanghai Ranking

 Controversial ranking criteria

-Published annually since 2003 by Shanghai Jiao Tong University, the Global Ranking of Academic Subjects is a ranking of the world's leading universities compiled by researchers at this Chinese university.
-Since 2009, there has also been a thematic ranking by discipline.
-Six criteria are used to establish this ranking: the number of Nobel Prizes and Fields Medals won by alumni and researchers, the number of researchers most cited in their disciplines over the last ten years, the number of articles published in Nature and Science over the last five years, the number of articles indexed in the Science Citation Index and Social Sciences Citation Index, and finally academic performance relative to the size of the institution.
+Published annually since 2003 by Shanghai Jiao Tong University, the Global Ranking of Academic Subjects is a ranking of the world’s leading universities compiled by researchers at this Chinese university.
+Since 2009, a subject-specific ranking has also been available.
+Six criteria are used to determine the ranking: the number of Nobel Prizes and Fields Medals won by alumni and researchers, the number of researchers most cited in their disciplines over the past ten years, the number of articles published in Nature and Science over the past five years, the number of articles indexed in the Science Citation Index and the Social Sciences Citation Index, and finally, academic performance relative to the institution’s size.
 These criteria are regularly questioned as being biased in favor of large Anglo-Saxon universities.
-The relevance of these criteria for evaluating the social sciences is also frequently raised.
+The question of the relevance of these criteria for evaluating the social sciences is also frequently raised.